mandi-m/common-angular-questions/README.md

 ## Performance

-### What are some of the things that you pay attention to, to make sure your angular application iperformant?**
+### What are some things you can pay attention to, to make sure your angular application is performant?
 To ensure that your Angular application is performant, you need to pay attention to various aspects of development, including both front-end and back-end considerations.
 Here are some key areas to focus on:

 1. **Optimizing Bundle Size**: